thallysbezerra/rv-test/README.md

 ## Javascript

+- Arrow functions instead of `bind.this`, simplifying code.
+- Combining `isNil` method from `ramda` with ternaries to verify arguments with/without changes.
 -  Destructuring of states and props to keep a clean code and declarative.
 -  `.map` to list items from API.
 -  `PropTypes` to better component maintenance and understanding.
+- Reusing car price and name as states, considering possible future changes.
 -  Some components are stateless, focused on performance.
 -  Spread operator to create an array with selected items on footer.
 -  Short circuit conditionals validating selected items on footer.

+## Tests
+- Jest as test runner inside create-react-app.
+- Simple tests to verify if application is rendering without crashing and initial states are initializing correctly.
+- Statics components with snapshots tests to avoid components changes.
+- Testing if data as number, is entering and returning correctly on `monetaryMask()` function.

 # Instructions to run locally